CodeYourFuture/Course-DLP/website/content/weeks/1/slides/_index.md

 {{%fragment%}}

-1. 🚺 Key symbols and icons
+1. 🚺 Symbols and icons
 1. 🔍 Browsing and searching
    {{%/fragment%}}
    {{%fragment%}}